Emure

 Emure is a town in the Ekiti State of Nigeria.
 It is also called Emure Ekiti.
-It became much better known in the US after the king of Emure's grandson Adewale Ogunleye made it into the NFL for the Chicago Bears.
+It became much better known after the king of Emure's grandson Adewale Ogunleye made it into the NFL for the Chicago Bears.

 Emure Ekiti is one of the more prosperous towns in Ekiti.
 Emure consists of four ancient quarters named Oke Emure, Odo Emure, Idamudu and Ogbontioro.

 Geography

 Emure LGA has a tropical climate and has the dry and rainy seasons as its two main seasons.
-Emure LGA's average temperature is 28 degrees Celsius, while the humidity level there is around 60%.
+Emure LGA's average temperature is 28 degrees Celsius or 82 degrees Fahrenheit, while the humidity level there is around 60%.

+Climate

+In Emure, the dry season is hot, muggy, and partially cloudy whereas the wet season is warm, oppressive, and overcast.
+The average annual temperature ranges from 18 to 32 degrees Celsius (64 to 90 degrees Fahrenheit), rarely falling below 58 °F or rising over 35 C.